marinov98/MarinMacs/emacs_config/README.md

 ### Flashy
 - Spacemacs-theme
-- Zerodark
+- Zerodark-theme

 ### Easy on the eyes
-- Gruvbox
+- Gruvbox-theme
-- Zenburn
+- Zenburn-theme

 ### For Org and any Markdown Language
-- poet
+- Poet-theme

 # What My Init File Consists Of (Currently)